illusori/node-watchable-jsonpath/README.md

 Gets the raw (unwrapped) value of a property in case you need the non-proxied version for some reasons.

+## watchable.listeners(jsonpath)

+Returns an array of all listeners for the matching jsonpaths.

 # See also

  * [on-change](https://github.com/sindresorhus/on-change) - Watch entire objects for non-specific changes.